jingcshi/ICON/README.md

     - `manual_concept_bases`: If provided, each entry will become the search bases for the corresponding input concept.

     - `auto_bases`: If enabled, ICON will build the search bases for each input concept.
 Can speed up the search massively at the cost of search breadth.
-If disabled, `ret_model` will not be required.
+If disabled, `emb_model` will not be required.

 - Retrieval config:

-    - `retrieve_size`: The number of concepts `ret_model` will retrieve for each query.
-This will be passed to `ret_model` as the argument named `k`.
+    - `retrieve_size`: The number of concepts to retrieve for each query.

     - `restrict_combinations`: Whether you want restrict the subsets under consideration to those including the seed concept.